HEALTH AND SAFETY

 DOMESTIC VIOLENCE CRIME PREVENTION

-IF YOU ARE THE VICTIM OF DOMESTIC VIOLENCE, you can ask the city or county prosecuting attorney to file a criminal complaint.
+IF YOU ARE THE VICTIM OF DOMESTIC VIOLENCE OR SEXUAL ASSAULT, you can ask the city or county prosecuting attorney to file a criminal complaint.
 You also have the right to file a petition in magistrate court requesting an order for protection from domestic abuse which could include any of the following: (a) an order restraining your abuser from further acts of abuse; (b) an order directing your abuser to leave your household; (c) an order preventing your abuser from entering your residence, school, business, or place of employment; (d) an order awarding you or the other parent custody of or visitation with your minor child or children; and (e) an order restraining your abuser from molesting or interfering with minor children in your custody.
 The forms you need to obtain a protection order are available from the clerk of the district court.
-The resources available in this community for information relating to domestic violence, treatment of injuries and places of safety and shelters are: (For safety reasons, inclusion of shelter/safe house addresses is not necessary).
+The resources available in this community for information relating to domestic violence or sexual assault, treatment of injuries and places of safety and shelters are: (For safety reasons, inclusion of shelter/safe house addresses is not necessary).
 You also have the right to sue for losses suffered as a result of the abuse, including medical and moving expenses, loss of earnings or support, and other out-of-pocket expenses for injuries sustained and damage to your property.
 This can be done without an attorney in small claims court if the total amount claimed is less than five thousand dollars ($5,000).

 (3) The peace officer shall make every effort to arrange, offer, or facilitate transportation for the victim to a hospital for treatment of injuries or to a place of safety or shelter.